survoai/humalect-docs/docs/05-Integrations/Bitbucket.md

 ![bitbucket-connect](./../../static/img/bitbucket-connect.png)

-**Step 2:** Now, you will be redirected to bitbucket to authorize Humalect, click on the `grant access` button to authorize Humalect to access all or selected repositories from your Bitbucket account.
+**Step 2:** Now, you will be redirected to Bitbucket to authorize Humalect, click on the `grant access` button to authorize Humalect to access all or selected repositories from your Bitbucket account.

 > *On the redirected page, you will clearly be able to see all the access and permissions that you will grant to Humalect.*